Part of Reading Wales 2019-2023 (and beyond)

-This is the first in a series of occasional features about Wales, its people, history, culture and most importantly, its literature, to be posted on Book Jotter in the months preceding the first ever Dewithon, or Wales Readathon, which is taking place from 1st to 31st March 2019.
+This was the first in a series of occasional features about Wales, its people, history, culture and most importantly, its literature, to be posted on Book Jotter in the months preceding the first ever Dewithon, or Wales Readathon, which took place from 1st to 31st March 2019.

-It is hoped by providing some rudimentary details about the Welsh Nation, readers from all parts the world will gain a greater understanding of Wales, and will hopefully be motivated to seek out published works by its many accomplished poets and authors.
+It was hoped that by providing some rudimentary details about the Welsh Nation, readers from all parts the world would gain a greater understanding of Wales, and perhaps be motivated to seek out published works by its many accomplished poets and authors.

-In this post we take a brief look at the Welsh diaspora.
+In this post we took a brief look at the Welsh diaspora.

 THE WELSH NATION >>

 The Welsh nation has its own language and government, and its people are an ethnic group native to, or otherwise associated with Wales.
 The native Welsh language (Cymraeg or y Gymraeg) falls within the Insular Celtic family and has historically been spoken in Wales, along with its predecessor, Common Brittonic, which was once heard throughout most of the island of Great Britain.
 The majority of people living in Wales can now speak English, but the Welsh language continues to thrive.

 You will find pockets of Welsh settlers almost everywhere, and Welsh surnames turn up in the most unexpected places.
 The Welsh have long spread to the rest of Great Britain, particularly during the Industrial Revolution when they headed in their thousands to Liverpool and Ashton-in-Markerfield.
 A great many went to other parts of Europe – in particular during the late 19th and early 20th centuries when they migrated to northern France, where the populations centred in coal mining towns of the French department of Pas-de-Calais.
 The early 1900s also saw many from Wales heading to Newfoundland, the coast of Labrador and the Rio Grande do Sul in Brazil.